-Hemoglobin in the urine, scientifically called hemoglobinuria, occurs when red blood cells destroy themselves and are eliminated through the urine, giving urine a reddish and transparent color.
+Hemoglobin in the urine occurs when red blood cells are destroyed and one of their components, hemoglobin, is excreted in the urine, giving it a reddish, transparent color.

 - Severe burns;

 Additionally, the presence of hemoglobin in the urine may be due to excessive cold or paroxysmal nocturnal hemoglobinuria, a rare type of hemolytic anemia in which there is an alteration in the membrane of red blood cells, resulting in its destruction and the presence of red blood cells in the urine.